oycillessen/ETD-Bire/README.md

 ## Requirements

-Following are the requirements for getting the most out of ETA-Bire:
+Following are the requirements for getting the most out of ETD-Bire:

 - A working Linux system.
 Kali Linux is the officially supported distribution, thus all features are primarily tested on this platform.
 - One wireless network adapter that supports AP & Monitor mode and is capable of injection.(such as TL-WN722N)